SDCodeWizards/Warehouse-management-system/README.md

 ********
 ## How to run
 use pycham to create a django project, copy all files in to the project you just created.

+open terminal，
+First  type *python manage.py migrate*
-open terminal, type  *python manage.py runserver*
+then type  *python manage.py runserver*
-You can see the running effect by entering the URL displayed on the terminal.
+You can see the running effect by entering the URL displayed on the terminal.  ( http://127.0.0.1:8000/)